EndsOfTheEarth/QueryLite/Documentation.md

 ### Suppressing Column Type Validation

-An attribute called `[SuppressColumnTypeValidation]` exists to surpress schema validation errors when a column type does not match the database schema.
+An attribute called `[SuppressColumnTypeValidation]` exists to suppress schema validation errors when a column type does not match the database schema.

 In this case `MyColumn` might map to an unsupported database type.